 - 1. The office must be wheelchair accessible. - 2.
 The office must be clean and organized, with adequate exam room and waiting room space. - 3.
 The office must have adequate lighting in all patient areas such as the entry way, waiting room, restrooms, and treatment areas. - 4.
 Exam rooms must be designed for patient privacy. - 5.
 There should be evidence of compliance with our appointment availability standards for routine and urgent care. - 6.
-There must be an individual medical record for each patient. - 7.
-Current medical records must be available at the site where services are provided and readily accessible. - 8.
+There must be an individual medical record for each patient. - Current medical records must be available at the site where services are provided and readily accessible. - 8.
 Medical records must be kept in a secure location.
 Sites with electronic medical records should provide evidence of a secure off-site record retention/recovery process. - 9.
 There must be evidence of a medical record confidentiality plan/policy that includes Protected Health Information (PHI). - 10.
 There must be evidence of a fire safety/emergency action plan with evidence of staff education.
 In locations with 10 or more employees, the plan must be documented in writing. - At a minimum, the fire safety/emergency plan should include: - Well-marked evacuation routes that are clear and unobstructed - Working fire extinguishers and smoke detectors - Compliance with local fire codes - 11.
 Emergency supplies and procedures must be available for scope of practice. - At a minimum, the emergency supplies and procedure requirements should include: - Epinephrine and oxygen - Delivery kit in addition to epinephrine and oxygen for obstetrical sites and family practice sites who provide care for pregnancy. - Crash cart and oxygen at sites that perform stress tests or services that require sedation. - 12.
 The office must have infection control procedures that include appropriate disposal of biohazardous material.
 Hand washing facilities must be in/near treatment rooms and Occupational Safety and Health Administration (OSHA) standards and Material Safety Data Sheet (MSDS/SDS) information must be available to staff. - 13.
 There must be a process for the appropriate disposal of needles and other sharps. - 14.
 There should be a process for inventory control of all stock and sample medications including evidence of regular monitoring of expiration dates. - 15.
 There must be evidence of an inventory control process for dispensing controlled substances and disposal of expired or unused portions of drugs. - 16.
-Controlled substances must be maintained in a locked area. - 17.
-Evidence of CLIA registration with a site-specific address is required for any practice where labs are performed. - 18.
-If radiology services are provided, a current state inspection compliance notice must be posted with the date of the last inspection.
+Controlled substances must be maintained in a locked area.

-- 19. Radiology technique should be posted near the radiology equipment if not generated by radiology equipment. - 20.
-For physician extenders, there must be a protocol on site and evidence of supervising physician oversight, as required by practice type and state regulations. - 21.
-There should be a sign posted that physician extenders may provide care, where applicable. - 22.
-Professional staff should be licensed appropriately with evidence of licensure on file. - 23.
+- 17. Evidence of CLIA registration with a site-specific address is required for any practice where labs are performed. - 18.
+If radiology services are provided, a current state inspection compliance notice must be posted with the date of the last inspection. - 19.
+Radiology technique should be posted near the radiology equipment if not generated by radiology equipment. - 20.
+There should be a sign posted that physician extenders may provide care, where applicable. - 21.
+Professional staff should be licensed appropriately with evidence of licensure on file. - 22.
 Member rights and responsibilities should be posted or otherwise made available to members.